IanWhalen/mongodb-tools.com/_tools/3t-mongochef.md

 # Info about the tool on mongodb-tools.com
 purpose: GUI
-description: 3T MongoChef is a multi-platform in-place data browser and editor GUI for MongoDB.
+description: 3T MongoChef is a MongoDB GUI for Mac, Windows, and Linux.
 3T MongoChef is free for personal and non-commercial use.
+Full support for MongoDB 3.0
 slug: 3t-mongochef
 img: 3t-mongochef.png
 permalink: /tool/3t-mongochef/
 layout: tool

 # Release Info
-latest_release_date: 2014-10-09
+latest_release_date: 2015-02-19
-latest_release_version: 1.7.8
+latest_release_version: 1.10.3

 # Github Info
 github_repo: